Touring around Rome ~ Italy

 The Meat Market– interesting and fabulous food!

-Visiting Rome was definitely on the bucket list for sure – I’m so glad we did – one of my absolute highlights of this adventure was our day trip to Ostia Antica – I’ll be writing about that soon, look for that blog.
+Visiting and touring around Rome was definitely on the bucket list for sure.
+I’m so glad we did!
+For sure, one of my absolute highlights of this adventure was our day trip to Ostia Antica – I’ll be writing about that soon, look for that blog.